 Once I submit my application, how long does it take for my membership to become active?

-The process to approve and issue a DRC membership generally takes from one (1) week to thirty (30) days.
-We recommend consideration of this timeline when submitting an application for membership.
+The process of approving and issuing a DRC membership generally takes one (1) week to thirty (30) days.
+We recommend considering this timeline when applying for membership.

 Can I join DRC after I have a dispute?

-You may join at any time; however, DRC only has jurisdiction over transactions which occur following the approval of your membership application.
-Simply put, if you were not a DRC member at the time of the transaction under dispute, DRC’s ability to assist you is more limited than if you had been a member.
+You may join at any time; however, DRC only has jurisdiction over transactions that occur following the approval of your membership application.
+If you were not a DRC member at the time of a transaction under dispute, DRC’s ability to assist you is more limited than if you had been a member.

 Can two legal entities share a DRC membership?